 It's important to understand peripheral vision for a good user experience because users scan interfaces with both central and peripheral vision.
 Design elements need to consider both to avoid missed content and frustration.

 Let's say a user clicks a button and gets an error message on the far side of the screen.
 They missed it because it was outside their central vision.
-This is a common problem when the design doesn't consider peripheral vision.
+This is a common problem—and one that can frustrate users a great deal—when the design doesn't consider peripheral vision.
 So, follow these tips to design for peripheral vision:

-• Center important items: Place key elements where users can most likely see them directly, in the screen's center.
+Center important items: Place key elements where users can most likely see them directly—and that means in the screen's center.

-• Use visual cues: Employ color, size, and contrast to make important items stand out in peripheral vision.
+Use visual cues: Employ color, size and contrast properly, to make important items stand out in peripheral vision.

 2. Use Sound to Shape Design